mmlacak/crochess/docs/source/libcc/ccpos.rst

         * :c:enumerator:`CC_MBE_False` if a given piece is not an activator,
         * :c:enumerator:`CC_MBE_Void` in case of an error, insufficient, or invalid data given.

+.. c:function:: CcMaybeBoolEnum cc_activation_desc_is_usable( CcActivationDesc act_desc, bool is_first_ply )

+    Function checks if a given activation descriptor is valid and usable for at least one step.

+    :param act_desc: An activation descriptor.
+    :param is_first_ply: Flag, if current ply is first in a cascade.
+    :returns: One of :c:enum:`CcMaybeBoolEnum` values:

+        * :c:enumerator:`CC_MBE_True` if activation descriptor is valid and usable
+        * :c:enumerator:`CC_MBE_False` if activation descriptor is valid but not usable
+        * :c:enumerator:`CC_MBE_Void` if activation descriptor is not valid.

+    :seealso: :c:func:`cc_activation_desc_is_valid()`

 .. _lbl-libcc-ccpos-sourcecodeheader:

 Header file